 How can I test my indoor humidity level?

 Testing your home’s indoor relative humidity levels is quite simple.
 You can buy relative humidity gauges (also known as hygrometers) at most local hardware stores.
 If you’re worried about indoor air quality and humidity issues in your Houston home, you can also contact Richmond’s Air and we’ll perform a professional test.
 If there’s a problem, we can recommend the best solution and install it quickly.

 What cities do you serve?

-We proudly serve the greater Houston area, helping homeowners stay comfortable all-year round with preventative maintenance, emergency repairs, and system installation services.
+We proudly serve the greater Houston area, helping homeowners stay comfortable all-year round with preventative maintenance, repairs, and system installation services.
 Our service area extends to Bellaire, Katy, Spring (including The Woodlands), Sugar Land, W. University Place, Bunker Hill Village, Hedwig Village, Hilshire Village, Jersey Village, Piney Point, Spring Valley Village, River Oaks, and many other nearby neighborhoods.

 How soon can you come?

 Our headquarters are conveniently located near downtown Houston, just blocks from the intersection of the North and Katy Freeways (I-45 and I-10 respectively).
 Regardless of where you live, we can travel to your location quickly.
 Give us a call or fill out a contact form to learn more.

 Our business hours are Monday through Saturday, 7am-9pm local time.
 We can deliver prompt, professional repairs.